gkemmey/gray_matter/_posts/2019-08-02-stripe-beyond-the-getting-started-docs.md

 published: true
 ---

 I've been working with Stripe recently for my latest project, [Skilltree](https://www.skilltree.us).
-Getting a robust, well-tested integration out the door feels rather involved, and worse it doesn't seem like there's a lot of implementations out there you can reference.
+Getting a robust, well-tested integration out the door feels rather involved, and worse, it doesn't seem like there's a lot of implementations out there you can reference.
 So I wanted to show you what I came up with.

 If it helps you, great!
 If you think I did something wrong and want to tell me about it, even better!

 <div class="message">
   <div class="message-body">
     <strong>Disclaimer time:</strong> I wouldn't blindly copy this code.
-This isn't a stackoverflow answer -- I'm not entirely sure it's just the best way to do things.
+This isn't a stackoverflow answer -- I'm not entirely sure it's the best way to do things.
 It's just the best I've put together, thus far.
   </div>
 </div>